FormalLogic/Deep-learning-in-matlab/README.md

 All projects contain a report which explain both the theoritcal results beside the experimental results acquired in the matlab code.

 ## Fully connected networks
-- Implements 4 netowrks of different complexity from **scratch**
+- Implements 4 netowrks of different complexity from **scratch** using standard data structures and operations in matlab e.g cell arrays, matrix multiplication etc..
 - Analyzes the training progress for the different networks

 ## Vanishing gradient
 - Implements a 'deep' network **from scratch**
 - Analyzes the learning speed for each layer
-	- Deeper networks have an where the gradient is vanishing causing the earlier layers to have a slow learning rate.
+	- Deeper networks have an issue where the gradient is vanishing for the earlier layers causing a slow learning rate for earlier layers.
 This is more commonly known as vanishing gradient

 ## Regularization and early stopping
 - Uses deep learning toolbox to implement the networks